NISQ-friendly measurement-based quantum clustering algorithms: Quantum Clustering Algorithms

 \subsection{Quantum Hierarchical Clustering Algorithm (QHCA)}

 The similarity measure is a key factor in constructing clustering algorithms.
 A measure of distance is defined over the features of data points to perceive how similar the two data points are.
 We consider a dataset consisting of $N$ elements with each element having $d$ attributes.
-The measure of dissimilarity between any two data points is given by Euclidean distance metric as in Eq.(\ref{eqn:1}) with $p = 2$.
+The measure of dissimilarity between any two data points is given by Euclidean distance metric as in Eq.~\ref{eqn:1} with $p = 2$.
 Data points having similar distance measures are clustered together.
 We now present our algorithm for clustering the data points based on the distances between them.

 \begin{itemize} \item We first run a classical sorting algorithm on the entries of the dataset $C$ and choose the two data points $k_1$ and $k_2$ that are farthest from each other, i.e., the distance between $k_1$ and $k_2$, $D_{max}$ is the maximum distance between any two pairs of points.
-The best time complexity known is $O(N)$ with the space complexity of $O(1)$ \\[2 mm]
+This process generally requires $O(N^2)$ comparisons in the classical domain, although, using the subroutine proposed in \cite{aimeur:hal-00736948} we can substantially reduce this cost to the order of $O(N)$.